k0pernicus/website/content/posts/2019_as_minimalistic.md

 ## The DIY magic

-Sometimes, you have the feeling that, if you want the <put something inside> of your dreams, you have to buy multiple things in order to assemble them, or to buy one unique **really expensive** thing to satisfy your desire.
+Sometimes, you have the feeling that, if you want the object of your dreams, you have to buy multiple things in order to assemble them, or to buy one unique **really expensive** thing to satisfy your desire.
 Also, you tend to forget that you can build it yourself...